Driving clean competitiveness through city-business collaboration

 Intelligent Cities Challenge

-Check out the ICC LGD Blueprint for Action
+Check out the ICC LGD Blueprint for Action Take an online course on LGDs on EU Academy

 100 Climate Neutral and Smart Cities by 2030 Mission

-Check out the Briefing Paper
+Check out our latest Position Paper

-Related Initiatives:
+Related Initiatives

 Check out the "Green Deal Going Local" campaign